 Whale watching in Japan is a relatively new activity that successfully replaces whaling.
-Hundreds of thousands of tourists join whale watching trips bringing money to the country and saving whales at the same time.
+Hundreds of thousands of tourists join whale watching trips bringing money into the country and saving whales at the same time.
 Giant marine mammals can be spotted throughout the year all around the coastline of the country from as north as Hokkaido to as south as Okinawa.
 Some of the destinations are quite distant but worth time and money.
 The top five places for whale watching include Kerama Islands, Ogasawara Islands, Choshi, Rausu, and Kuroshio-cho.

 One of the best destinations to encounter the giants of the ocean is the Kerama Islands.
 The archipelago of small islands is set 40 km (24.9 miles) west of Naha City, Okinawa prefecture.
 Its transparent surrounding waters are famous with tourists, divers in particular, and lately also whale watchers.
 They flock between winter and spring for hundreds of Humpbacks breeding in the area.
 During the season, whale watching boats depart daily from Okinawa Island or Zamami Island.

-Whoever doesn't fancy long-distance boat rides, will surely opt for Choshi in Chiba prefecture.
+Whoever doesn't fancy long-distance boat rides, can surely opt for Choshi in Chiba prefecture.
 This old fishery town is located only two hours from Tokyo by bus or train.
 Whale watching tours run in November, December, and sometimes January, which is the season for Short-finned pilot whales and Sperm whales.

 Rausu is a north-eastern destination for whale watching.
-It's located on the Pacific Ocean side of Hokkaido, on Shiretoko Peninsula which has been recognised as a world heritage site since 2005.
+It's located on the Pacific Ocean side of Hokkaido, on the Shiretoko Peninsula, which has been recognized as a world heritage site since 2005.
 Different whale species may be observed in the area between March and September: Baird’s beaked whales show up in March, April, August and September; Killer whales (orca) are mostly spotted in April, May, and June; the season for Minke whales is May to July; Sperm whales can be seen between July and September.

 At last, Kuroshio-cho in Kochi prefecture is a year-round home to Bryde’s whales.
 Nevertheless, tours run mainly between April and late October.
 Local whales are particularly friendly to tourists and occasionally might approach nearly within your reach.